Sleepypiggi/Work_Notes/docs/1_PRODUCTS/4_UNIVERSAL_LIFE.md

 Universal Life is known for its **flexibility** as the policyholder can choose **how much premium** to pay each period as well as **adjust their benefit** post-inception (subject to underwriting).

+Given the above, the policyholder can effectively solve for the amount of premiums needed so that the resulting UL plan (assuming actual returns follow expected) mimics another kind of policy (Term, Endowment or WL).

 !!!
 Tip

     It is useful to think of UL as a YRT with an account value, where the cost of the YRT is deducted from the fund.